apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-ping-pong-view-in-angular/README.md

 The Ping-Pong View is an interface that components can implement to be used inside a Ping-Pong View Envelope.

-This package provides a Ping-Pong View implementation as a Angular application.
+This package provides a library containing a Ping-Pong View implementation as a Angular application.

 It's build into 3 projects: